-1.1 This application is referred to the Planning Committee because it has been called in by Cllr.
+1.1 This application is referred to the Planning Committee because it is a resubmission of application 231402 which had been called in by Cllr.
 Sam McCarthy for the following reason:

 Gosbecks View is a narrow country road that simply cannot cope with more cars utilising the road, let alone pedestrians and cyclists.
 There's no pathways planned.
 This causes serious safety concerns for current and potential new residents.
 Refuse collection is already difficult, with a refuse vehicle causing damage in the past.